LaobanAndMumu/Python_WordAutoCorrection/README.md

 # Python_WordAutoCorrection
 Correct user’s spelling if the user’s input cannot be found in a word dictionary.

+The file, mutable_str.py, makes the string mutable.

 Implement spellfixer.py file.
-This file creates the dictionary and correct users' inputs if the word cannot be found in the dictionary.
+This file creates the dictionary and corrects users' inputs if the word cannot be found in the dictionary.